All Episodes

 Well, there's a book called 1942 that deals about the year 1942 when America almost lost the war.

-And it talks specifically about those things, the differences and how the press reacted, the uh the regulations that were put on mail and communication that was done by an uh democratic president.
+And it talks specifically about those things, the differences in how the press reacted, the regulations that were put on mail and communication.

 But it really is an education.